Sanyu (painter): Return to Paris

-Sanyu and the School of Paris
+The School of Paris

 In the first half of the 20th century, Sanyu worked in Europe.
 His desperate search for a link between traditional and contemporary, Eastern and Western artistic traditions is reflected in his works.
 Sanyu was an active figure who was part of the School of Paris.
 Before we explore the connection between Sanyu and the School of Paris, we must understand what is meant by the School of Paris and the circumstances under which it came into being.
 In Europe, the painful memories of the First World War led to a widespread shift in philosophies and attitudes on existence: people were desperate to enjoy the pleasures of the present, without concern for the future.
 In Europe, the 1920s became known as the Roaring 20s (Les Années Folles).
 Casting off the constraints of societal codes, new and extravagant trends, lifestyles and fashions emerged; miniskirts became fashionable, the market for decorative arts thrived, interest in exotic oriental culture grew.
 In particular, a love for Eastern culture became visible in many aspects of Parisian life.
 Jewelry and watches were inlaid with jades and gemstones from the East.
-Parisians were drawn to Chinese Porcelain and Ming furniture.
+Parisians were drawn to Chinese porcelain and Ming furniture.
 All of this attests to the unprecedented frequency of the interchange between the East and West.

-Additionally, Paris flourished into an international art centre - artists of all nationalities gravitated towards Paris to immerse in the exhilarating freedom and openness of the environment.
+Additionally, Paris flourished into an international art centre – artists of all nationalities gravitated towards Paris to immerse in the exhilarating freedom and openness of the environment.
 The nurturing environment of Paris helped artists discover an individualistic voice from their respective backgrounds.
-This group of international artists became loosely known as the “School of Paris”.
+This group of international artists became loosely known as the "School of Paris".
 Thus, the School of Paris does not denote an artistic movement or institution.
 Instead, it describes the international imaginative cross-fertilization of a diversity of styles.
-The international activity described by the term “School of Paris” opened a new door for modern Art.
+The international activity described by the term "School of Paris" opened a new door for modern art.

-In 1920, Sanyu travelled to France under a government-sponsored “work-study” program.
+In 1920, Sanyu travelled to France under a government-sponsored "work-study" program.
 Entranced by the charms of Paris, Sanyu spent more than four decades in the artistic neighbourhood of Montparnasse, Paris.
-In the late 1920s, French scholar and collector Henri-Pierre Roché began to take a strong interest in Sanyu's paintings, acquiring many of the artist’s works for his personal collection.
+In the late 1920s, French scholar and collector Henri-Pierre Roché began to take a strong interest in Sanyu's paintings, acquiring many of the artist's works for his personal collection.
 At the time, Roche was an influential figure in the burgeoning art scene in Paris.
 In 1906, Roche introduced the 25-year-old Picasso to the Jewish-American Stein Family, who was residing in Paris.
-The Stein family subsequently collected key works from the artist’s Blue Period and Cubist period, becoming important patrons of Picasso during this vital period that led to his subsequent success.
-While Roche collected numerous works by major Fauvist and Cubist artists, he often spoke of his admiration for Sanyu’s exceptional creative gift.
-At his home, Sanyu’s paintings were hung side by side with works of Matisse.
+The Stein family subsequently collected key works from the artist's Blue Period and Cubist period, becoming important patrons of Picasso during this vital period that led to his subsequent success.
+While Roche collected numerous works by major Fauvist and Cubist artists, he often spoke of his admiration for Sanyu's exceptional creative gift.
+At his home, Sanyu's paintings were hung side by side with works of Matisse.